By John Freeman

 Venter, 67, described how his life was unalterably changed after he was drafted and sent to Vietnam, where he practiced “jungle medicine” as a medic.
 Upon his return, he vowed to pursue a life of science.

-“It was actually going to UCSD that changed my direction – playing with beating heart cells,” he said.
+“It was actually going to UC San Diego that changed my direction – playing with beating heart cells,” he said.
 “I learned you could ask basic questions about life and get answers.”

-Back in the 1970s, he earned his undergraduate degree in biochemistry and Ph.D. in physiology and pharmacology at UCSD.
+Back in the 1970s, he earned his undergraduate degree in biochemistry and Ph.D. in physiology and pharmacology at UC San Diego.
 By then, he was well on his way to becoming the university’s most recognized – perhaps most honored -- graduate.

 The new-age Venter Institute, a $35 million research facility adjacent to campus, officially opens Nov.
 8, testament to his series of discoveries – led by de-coding the human genome and creating the first synthetic genome -- that have turned him into an international “rock star,” as Bingham called him.